9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 Because we are executing in a monad, we are guaranteed that the effect of the `tell` will occur before the effect of `fail`.
-The problem is that we get this guarantee of ordering even when we don\'t necessarily want it: the compiler is not free to rearrange monadic code, even if doing so would make it more efficient.
+The problem is that we get this guarantee of ordering even when we don't necessarily want it: the compiler is not free to rearrange monadic code, even if doing so would make it more efficient.